SAP-archive/teched2019-cloud-cf-product-list/exercises/04_push/README.md

 1. List the services available for your user with ```cf marketplace``` You should see a list of services, short description and information for the service plans.

-2. In our example we will use a PostgreSQL.
-To list more information about concrete service, use `cf marketplace -s SERVICE`:
+2. In our example we will use a XSUAA as User Account and Authentication service.
+To list more information about the service plans, use `cf marketplace -s SERVICE`:

   ```
-  cf marketplace -s postgresql
+  cf marketplace -s xsuaa
   ```

 3. Before your application can use a service, you need to create a service instance.
-Create a PostgreSQL service instance with `cf create-service SERVICE PLAN SERVICE_INSTANCE`:
+Create a XSUAA service instance with `cf create-service SERVICE PLAN SERVICE_INSTANCE`:

   ```
-  cf create-service postgresql v9.6-dev postgres
+  cf create-service xsuaa application
   ```

-4. You should now see your newly created postgresql service.
+4. You should now see your newly created XSUAA service.
 Type in the command prompt:

   ```
   cf services